 For rainy days or just an imaginative break, you can’t go wrong with these lively spots!

 56 – Run (and party) at the Reggae Marathon

 Joining a marathon is a bucket list activity for millions.
 But if you’re gonna do it, why not do it in one of the world’s most beautiful landscapes?

-At what’s considered one of the best races in the world (with a 10k and half-marathon also available), this high-energy and good vibes event draws runners from all over!
+At what’s considered one of the best races in the world (with a 10k and half-marathon also available), the high-energy and good vibes Reggae Marathon draws runners from all over!